Dumitru CRUDU

 Eugen: It's just an expression.

-Magda drinks coffee
+Magda drinks coffee.

 Magda: My future husband?